icshwi/e3-tools/cc_setup/README.md

 /opt/ifc14xx/2.6-4.14
 /opt/cct/2.6-4.14/
 ```
 ,where `2.6-4.14` can be changed according to the latest version.
 One needs `SUDO` permission.
+Each path also has a file with the `SHA-` prefix, which tells us which hash id was used to create each toolchain.

 ```
 cc_setup (master)$ bash toolchain_setup.bash